magenta-aps/osdatascanner/docs/installation.md

 | exporter         | `docker run -d --mount type=bind,source="$(pwd)"/engine-user-settings.toml,target=/user-settings.toml,readonly magentaaps/os2datascanner-engine exporter`                                                                  |

-Furthermore, OS2datascanner depends PostgreSQL for the two databases (one each for the Admin- and Report modules), and a RabbitMQ service.
+Furthermore, OSdatascanner depends PostgreSQL for the two databases (one each for the Admin- and Report modules), and a RabbitMQ service.
 Both can be run directly on the host, or using docker images.
-Note that the [configuration of OS2datascanner](configuration.md) should match whichever set-up is chosen for the databases and message queue.
+Note that the [configuration of OSdatascanner](configuration.md) should match whichever set-up is chosen for the databases and message queue.